khulnasoft-lab/design.khulnasoft.com/.gitlab/issue_templates/Object documentation.md

 ### Checklist

 Make sure these tasks are completed before closing the issue.
-If you have any questions, reach out to a [FE/UX Foundations designer][foundations-team].
+If you have any questions, reach out to a [Foundations designer][foundations-team].

 1. [ ] **Assignee**: Identify the necessary updates or additions, and define a clear scope of your contribution in the “Description” section above.
 Learn more about objects in the [object overview page](https://design.gitlab.com/objects/overview).
 1. [ ] **Assignee**: Change or add an object's **conceptual model**.